MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance-content-search/New-MailboxSearch.md

 By default, mailbox searches are performed across all Exchange 2016 and Exchange 2013 Mailbox servers in an Exchange organization, unless you constrain the search to fewer mailboxes by using the SourceMailboxes parameter.
 To search mailboxes on Exchange 2010 Mailbox servers, run the command on an Exchange 2010 server.

-For more information, see In-Place eDiscovery in Exchange 2016 and In-Place Hold and Litigation Hold in Exchange 2016.
+For more information, see In-Place eDiscovery (https://technet.microsoft.com/library/dd298021.aspx) and In-Place Hold and Litigation Hold (https://technet.microsoft.com/library/ff637980.aspx).

 For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).